We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Allergies are becoming more common than ever before.
-They are now the sixth leading cause of chronic illness in the United States.
-If your allergies are interfering with your life, you may be wondering how to get rid of them.
+According to the Asthma and Allergy Foundation of America (AAFA), allergies are now the sixth leading cause of chronic illness in the United States.
+If your allergies are interfering with your daily activities, you may be wondering how to get rid of or better manage them.

 Allergy shots, which are also known as allergen immunotherapy, are a long-term treatment option for people with severe allergy symptoms.
 Allergy shots can decrease symptoms such as:

 They may work well for most airborne triggers, including: